 On the other hand (or should I say wrist?) the Apple Watch checks your heart rate only every ten minutes during the day.
 However, it does record your heart rate continuously when the Workout app is turned on, so you get constant feedback during training sessions.
 The Watch’s built-in heart-rate monitor does support external heart-rate monitors too.

-Fitbit says that the Ionic has also improved heart-rate measurement, as the LED sensors have closer contact to the wrist.
+Fitbit says that the Ionic and Versa 2 have also improved heart-rate measurement, as the LED sensors have closer contact to the wrist.